 His teaching career spanned 42 years at Kettering Road School and Campbell Square School.
 He was in the Foresters Friendly Society for more than 40 years and was also president of the local branch of the National Union of Teachers.
 His death in 1947 at the age of 75 warranted an obituary in The Northampton Independent.

-He was one of the first trustees of ABC, led the negotiations to buy the land, was president from 1924 to 1935, Saturday captain in 1924 and 1932, and secretary for ten years.
+He was one of the first trustees of Abington B.C., led the negotiations to buy the land, was president from 1924 to 1935, Saturday captain in 1924 and 1932, and secretary for ten years.
 No wonder there is a large, framed portrait picture of him, although that has not seen the light of day in the clubhouse for many years.

 Club secretary H.T.
 Pinner commented in the 1927 AGM agenda: "The whole-hearted efforts of the Ladies Committee to provide for our wants are greatly appreciated by all the members and we again tender our very best thanks to them for their efforts over the past year."